7 things you need to know about being an energy consultant

 This means you'll need to develop a range of skills.
 The job involves gathering and analysing data using technical modelling software, and keeping accurate records, so you'll need to be highly numerate.

-Energy consultants often come from an engineering background, so consider the role of an energy engineer and the overlap with the engineering and manufacturing sector.
+Energy consultants often come from an engineering background, so consider the role of an energy engineer and the overlap with the engineering industry.

 You must also be a talented writer, able to compile detailed reports outlining your recommendations, as well as willing to present to an audience.